FENECON Industrial S — Assembly and Operating Instructions

 1Not necessary when using the LTE router built into the Storage unit.

-In addition to the communication interfaces, the Storage unit also has the option of integrating one or more external emergency stop switches for the batteries and acknowledgement buttons.
-It is also possible to control the coupling switches integrated in the inverter, e.g. for emergency stop protection in the customer’s system
+In addition to the communication interfaces, the electrical energy storage system also has the option of integrating one or more external emergency-off switches for the batteries and acknowledgement keys.
+It is also possible to control the coupling switches integrated in the inverter, e. g. for grid and plant protection in the customer’s system.

 Signal cables with the following specifications can be connected: